kangmg/microsolvator/docs/reference.md

 1. ASE `Atoms` objects are serialized to `solute.xyz` and `solvent.xyz` (absolute paths) inside the working directory.
 2. Constraint indices are merged (from `constrained_indices` and `constrain_solute`).
 If any exist, `.xcontrol` is written and `--nopreopt` is injected if not already set.
 3. CREST and xTB executables are resolved in the following order: explicit config path → environment variable (`CREST_BIN` / `XTB_BIN`) → package `_bin` directory → system `PATH`.
 Resolved values are converted to absolute paths.
-4. `build_crest_command` assembles the final command list using absolute paths for binaries and input files, always appending `--xnam /abs/path/to/xtb`.
+4. `build_crest_command` assembles the final command list using absolute paths for binaries and input files, inserting the appropriate `--gfn`/`--gfnff` flag and always appending `--xnam /abs/path/to/xtb`.
 5. A subprocess environment is created with `CREST_BIN` and `XTB_BIN` set to the resolved paths.
 6. Unless `prepare_only=True`, the command is executed (via either the provided `run_command` or the default executor).
 7. During execution, stdout/stderr are streamed to `log_file` (default `crest_run.log`) with `[OUT]`/`[ERR]` prefixes while also being captured in memory for the returned result.
 Custom `run_command` callbacks receive the resolved log path as the fourth argument and may override logging behaviour.